khanhthanhdev/Theory2Manim/README.md

 Q: Error `latex ...` <br>
 A: Check your latex installation. <br>

-Q: The output is not showing response? <br>
+Q: The output log is not showing response? <br>
+A: It could be API-related issues.
+Make sure your `.env` file is properly configured (fill in your API keys), or you can enable litellm debug mode to figure out the issues. <be>

+Q: Plans / Scenes are missing? <br>
 A: It could be API-related issues.
 Make sure your `.env` file is properly configured (fill in your API keys), or you can enable litellm debug mode to figure out the issues. <br>

 ## 🖊️ Citation